Page cover image

 Learn how to deploy a .NET Core app on Triggr.

-In this article, our focus will be on deploying a application on Clouddley Triggr.
+In this article, our focus will be on deploying a .NET core application on Clouddley Triggr.
 However, before going into that, it's important to understand Clouddley Triggr.
 Clouddley Triggr is a zero downtime application deployment tool that auto-detects your runtime and deploys your application to your server (virtual machines and bare metal).
 So, let's get started!

 Prerequisites